RoccoFerrari/Collision-detection/README.md

 ## Features

+* **Inspired by "Real-Time Collision Detection":** Draws inspiration from Christer Ericson's renowned book, incorporating proven techniques and best practices.
 * **2D and 3D Support:** Handles collisions between a wide range of shapes, including circles, rectangles, polygons, spheres, boxes, and meshes.
+* **General:** Functions are built to be used with every container which supports iterators.
 * **Efficient Algorithms:** Implements optimized algorithms for collision detection, ensuring high performance even with complex scenes.
-* **Inspired by "Real-Time Collision Detection":** Draws inspiration from Christer Ericson's renowned book, incorporating proven techniques and best practices.
-* **Easy to Use:** Provides a simple and intuitive API, allowing for quick integration into your projects.
 * **Customizable:** Offers flexibility to customize collision detection behavior and add support for custom shapes.

 ## Getting Started